gravitational/teleport/docs/quickstart.md

 ### Adding Nodes to Cluster

-Let's add another node to your cluster.
-Let's assume the other node can be reached by hostname "luna". `tctl` command below will create a single-use token for a node to join and will print instructions for you to follow:
+Let's add another node to your cluster. `tctl` command below will create a single-use token for a node to join and will print instructions for you to follow:

 ```bash
 > tctl nodes add